 The following guidelines shall apply: 1.
 These students shall be required to meet the same standards and course requirements established for the class.
 2. Entries on a students permanent record and transcript shall be made to indicate the following information about the repeated course: a.
 Course title (with notation that the course has been passed previously); and b.
 The numerical grade earned.
 Grade points shall only be awarded for repetition of courses completed previously if a grade of 85 or less was first earned.
 Grade points earned previously for a repeated course shall remain a part of the record and shall also be used in the computation of class rank.

-Transcripts: Anything regarding credits, including credits earned or not earned, including inquiries as to whether or not a course will receive credit, can be verified by the campus registrar, Mr. Rutland (he is the only person who can award credits and all credit questions must go through him.)
-All transcript request must be done through Naviance or by direct contact with the campus registrar, Mr. Rutland.
-Your counselor cannot issue a transcript nor accept a request for a transcript.
+Transcripts: Anything regarding credits, including credits earned or not earned, including inquiries as to whether or not a course will receive credit, can be verified by the campus registrar.
+The registrar is the only person who can award credits and all credit questions must go through the registrar.
+All transcript request must be done through by direct contact with the campus registrar.
+Your Alpha Counselor cannot issue a transcript nor accept a request for a transcript.